togawa28/mousestyles/doc/source/report/ultradian.rst

 The ultradian and circadian analysis is closely related to other subprojects.
 Ultradian rhythms could be treated as one feature for clustering the 16 strains.
-We may also subset the data using the results of the cluster and analysis the rhythm similarities and differences across clusters.
+We may also subset the data using the results of the cluster and analyze the rhythm similarities and differences across clusters.

 Statement of statistical problem
 --------------------------------